fast-platform/fastjs/README.md

 Submission2CSV will flatten your submissions and give you the right CSV every time!

 ```
+// You can pass the data object of the submission
 let sub = [{
       name: 'John'
       complex : [